Sex Therapy in Berlin

 The imagination and desire will be triggered and the relationship more relaxed, harmonious and simply better.
 A little bit like in the beginning when everything was still new.
 Can that goal be reached in every case?
 Let’s be realistic: no. Not always will there be ways to have a satisfying sex life with each other.
 But it is worth looking at.
 It is worth getting to know youself and your partner better as sexual beings.

-1. The treatment of sexual issues within the couple dynamic.
-Here I work with couples of all sexual orientations.
+1. The treatment of sexual problems within the relationship dynamics, which I work on together with couples of any sexual orientation.

-In the first one and a half hour session, we get to the bottom of your challenges.
+In the first session we get to the bottom of your challenges.
 At the same time, we also look at whether other couple issues may complicate sexuality and find solutions for them.

-As a first step, we will facilitate communication about sex.
-If you cannot talk freely about your preferences, desires and problems in bed, you will never have a satisfying two-some.
-Communication is lubrication, so true ☺.
+It is important to facilitate communication about it.
+If you cannot talk about your preferences, desires and problems in bed, you will never achieve a satisfying togetherness.

-There is one last thing that is important to mention here: you will never have to say what you don’t want to say.
-If something is too early to talk about or simply too unpleasant, we will proceed in your speed and everything happens at the right time.
+It is also important to note that you DO NOT HAVE to say anything that you do not want to say.
+If something is too early to address or you feel uncomfortable, we proceed at your own pace and everything happens at the right time.